A9u3ybaCyb3r/Ethical-Hacking-Lab/Building The Lab/README.md

 ![image](https://github.com/user-attachments/assets/8f55beb3-450a-4686-9c0e-837ff839cb5f)

-**Now we are done with the lab!
+### **Now we are done with the lab!
 Happy Hacking!
-Also, make sure to turn on the first pfSense machine in order for the lab to work**
+Also, make sure to turn on first the pfSense machine in order for the lab to work**